OLOZ4/PhotoRecSorter/README.md

 # PhotoRecSorter

 The purpose of these files are to quickly manage your recovered files and put them in folders coresponding to their file extentions.
-For example file test.txt will go to folder named txt.
+For example file test.txt will go to folder named txt

 USAGE: